jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

 * Frequently a collection of in-text numbered footnote markers, whose text appears at the bottom of each page, sequentially numbered, and restarting from 1 on each new page.
 * The Latin text of the charter itself

 This is typical of such resources, though editorial conventions will vary widely.
 The point is: this is an __ordered__ data set, not just a great big string of characters.
-With some fairly straightforward Python scripts, we can turn our OCR output into an ordered data set, in this case, a python dictionary, which we can then use for a variety of purposes.
+With some fairly straightforward Python scripts, we can turn our OCR output into an ordered data set, in this case, a python dictionary, __before__ we start trying to proofread the Latin charter texts.
+With such an ordered data set in hand, we can undertake that task, and potentially others as well, much more effectively.

 ## A few useful functions before we start:
 ### Levenshtein distance